MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/entity-names.md

 Pretty names allow middle-tier applications to map automatically created entity names (such as UUIDs) to names that are human-readable for display and referencing purposes.

+:::moniker range="azure-data-explorer"
-For an example on how to assign a pretty name, see [.alter database prettyname command](../../management/alter-database.md).
+For an example on how to assign a pretty name, see [.alter database prettyname command](../../management/alter-database-prettyname.md).
+::: moniker-end

 ## Identifier naming rules